 We all know that a mermaid is a legendary sea creature having the head and upper body of a woman and the tail of a fish.
 She can be found in seas and lakes, or lying on a rock and combing her hair with one hand, as stories go.
 It is believed that mermaids sometimes forecast the future and are often accompanied by seals.
 According to myth, they lure sailors by singing their divine music.
 But are they real?
 Most people would say that mermaids are not real but some believe that they are.

 The belief in mermaids is not limited to a few countries, as there are tales from all over the world (in India, for instance, there are the Apsara, beautiful water nymphs).
 However, most of those tales were told by sailors who "saw" them on long sea journeys.
 The idea of mermaids and mermen (the male equivalent) could be based on creatures from Greek and Babylonian mythology: Sirens and Tritons of the Greeks, and the fish gods, who were half human and half fish, from the Babylonians.

 Images of mermaids are everywhere in art.
 The images of mermaids are of beautiful women, very fit, with flowing hair and swimming with grace about the seas.
-Take a look at this video beow with images of mermaids that evoke the imagination and make us want to believe in them.

 In this video below you can experience a mermaid swimming with wild humpback whales in Tonga just a couple of years ago?
 Professional mermaid or real?
 We can dream can't we?

 However some have evidence (real or not) of a much different image of mermaids such as this YouTube video- Mermaids- Real or Not?: http://www.youtube.com/watch?v=LSgVfRH4U_s- brace yourself for this one as it is not for the weak of heart.
 I decided not to post this one and just leave it to the strong of heart to view.